The three types of paintball guns are pump, mechanical & electronic.

 We may earn commission when you click certain links.

-3 Types of Paintball Gun Mechanisms
+The Three Types of Paintball Gun Mechanisms

 1. Pump Paintball Guns